wangjiaqi-clinic/wangjiaqi-clinic.github.io/pages/index.md

 #### Publications

 - Jiarong Chen; **Jiaqi Wang**; Jingyi Qian.
 MBNL1 Suppressed Cancer Metastatic of Skin Squamous Cell Carcinoma via by TIAL1/MYOD1/Caspase-9/3 Signaling Pathways.
 Journal of Cancer Education.
 - Jiarong Chen; **Jiaqi Wang**; Zheng Huang.
-Mechanisms of Lycium Barbarum Polysaccharide Inhibiting the Proliferation of Skin Squamous Cell Carcinoma A431 by Downregulating miR-365
+Mechanisms of Lycium Barbarum Polysaccharide Inhibiting the Proliferation of Skin Squamous Cell Carcinoma A431 by Downregulating miR-365.
 - **Jiaqi Chen**; Hao Tang.
-Exploring the clinical value of warming Yang, invigorating qi and activating blood circulation and TCM adjuvant therapy for primary hypothyroidism in Medical and Health
+Exploring the clinical value of warming Yang, invigorating qi and activating blood circulation and TCM adjuvant therapy for primary hypothyroidism in Medical and Health.

 #### Manuscripts

-- Anti-neuronal apoptosis effect in the Auerbach’s plexus with acupuncture pretreatment at ST36 in the intestinal ischemia/reperfusion injury of rats
+- Anti-neuronal apoptosis effect in the Auerbach’s plexus with acupuncture pretreatment at ST36 in the intestinal ischemia/reperfusion injury of rats.

 ### Internships

-05/2019-05/2020
-Zhongnan Hospital of Wuhan University
+- 05/2019-05/2020.
+Zhongnan Hospital of Wuhan University.

-Main Duties:
-Making medical records
-Following the director to check the patients
-Acting as the fourth assistant in the operation Offering outpatient service
+  Main Duties: Making medical records; Following the director to check the patients; Acting as the fourth assistant in the operation; Offering outpatient service

-07-09/2018
-Hubei Provincial Hospital of TCM
+- 07-09/2018.
+Hubei Provincial Hospital of TCM.

-Main Duties:
-Writing medical records
-Outpatient prescription
-Making the caniculaire sticker and following up the effect Following the teacher to do gastroenteroscopy
+  Main Duties: Writing medical records; Outpatient prescription; Making the caniculaire sticker and following up the effect; Following the teacher to do gastroenteroscopy

-01-02/2018
-Hubei Provincial Hospital of TCM (Thyroid Specialty) Main Duties:
+- 01-02/2018: Hubei Provincial Hospital of TCM (Thyroid Specialty)

-Writing medical records
-Outpatient prescription
+  Main Duties: Writing medical records; Outpatient prescription

-07-09/2017
-Huazhong University of Science and Technology, Tongji Medical College, Affiliated Union Hospital Main Duties:
+- 07-09/2017.
+Huazhong University of Science and Technology, Tongji Medical College, Affiliated Union Hospital.

-Making medical records
-Following the director to check the patients
-Acting as the fourth assistant in the operation Offering outpatient service
+  Main Duties: Making medical records; Following the director to check the patients; Acting as the fourth assistant in the operation; Offering outpatient service

 ### Skills

 #### Languages

-Chinese(mother language)
+- Chinese (mother language)
-English(fluently)
-French(well)
-Japenese(starter)

-### Hobbies

-TBD
+- English (fluently)
+- French (well)
+- Japenese (starter)

 <!-- ### Social